-Michael P. Stone is the firm's founding partner and principal shareholder.
-He has practiced almost exclusively in police law and litigation for 28 years, following 13 years as a police officer, supervisor, and police attorney.
+^{} Michael P. Stone is the founding partner and principal shareholder of Stone Busailah, LLP, in Pasadena, CA. He has practiced almost exclusively in police law and litigation for 27 years, following 13 years as a police officer, supervisor and police attorney.

-Marc J. Berger is the firm's senior writs and appeals specialist.
+^{} Marc J. Berger is the firm's writs and appeals specialist.
 He has been associated with Michael P. Stone since 1986.